snalgli/triax320_control/README.md

 Hopefully soon a Python 3 compatible control software for the Triax320 Monochromator based on wanglib by T. Baldwin (https://github.com/baldwint/wanglib).
 Work in progress

 Everything related to controlling the Triax320 is now functional under Python 3.
-What will happen to the rest is unclear at this point, but there is no intention to work on it for the moment.
+What will happen to the rest is unclear at this point, but there is no intention to work on it for the foreseeable future.

-## Doku Triax320 Monochromator
+## Notes

 using wanglib package. needs python 2, doesnt work on python3! installing python 2 using a virtual environment, for example anaconda or pyenv

-anaconda:
+__anaconda:__
     conda create --name py2 python=2.7.18
     conda activate py2

-check for used serial port:
+__check for used serial port:__
     mac: ls /dev/tty.usb*
     linux: usually /dev/ttyUSB0 or /dev/ttyUSB1
+    win: should be COM1 or with different number

+> [!CAUTION]
-important: stepsize has to be correct in spex750m.py line 100 (16.7 for triax320 without microstep option, 500 with option, 4000 for spex750m)
+> Stepsize has to be correct in spex750m.py line 100 (16.7 for triax320 without microstep option, 500 with option, 4000 for spex750m)
+> If it's too high it might damage the motor!

 ## Quick Start Guide:
 1. Prerequisites